janko/rodauth-rails/README.md

 These links are fully functional, feel free to visit them and interact with the pages.
-The templates that ship with Rodauth aim to provide a complete authentication experience, and the forms use [Boostrap] markup.
+The templates that ship with Rodauth aim to provide a complete authentication experience, and the forms use [Bootstrap] markup.

 Let's also add the `#current_account` method for retrieving the account of the the authenticated session: